MomentaiChris26/nerdsparadise/README.md

 1. To display all games in the database, select the 'list all games'.
 Games will print onto the terminal.

-2. If the user want to search for specific games in the database or list by attributes, they can use the 'search by attribute' feature.
+2. If the user wants to search for specific games in the database or list by attributes, they can use the 'search by attribute' feature.

 They'll be presented with the following options: